gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 GC: At one place in the book, you write: "a society that organizes itself in line with human nature will be stable, prosperous, and its inhabitants will be content and happy."

-Now, I think it's a sound idea to organize a society in line with human nature, but that sentiment seems kind of optimistic to me.
-Look: Eden was organized in line with human nature, and yet still we fell.
+Now, I think it's a sound idea to organize a society in line with human nature, but your statement seems kind of optimistic to me.
+Eden was organized in line with human nature, and yet still we fell.
 And, you find Plato saying, even if we could establish the very best republic, it would decay over time, given the nature of the world of becoming.

 And then there's the situation of some society maybe going along fine on its own.
 I don't know what the political situation in Poland was like in 1939.
 But let's just posit you have a good society, but..